cwyard/CNN_roof_materials_classification/README.md

 File names are expected to contain the patch identifier and the class label, following the convention used in the manuscript dataset.

-## Pre-trained models
+## Trained models

-The repository includes the 12 pre-trained CNN models used for the ensemble-learning experiments reported in the manuscript.
+The repository includes the 12 trained CNN models used for the ensemble-learning experiments reported in the manuscript.
 These models were trained using the reference configuration consisting of CLAHE enhancement, HOG-based orientation normalisation, data augmentation, and standard categorical cross-entropy loss (i.e. without class weighting).

 The models are provided in HDF5 (.h5) format and can be used directly for inference or for reproducing the ensemble-based results presented in the study.
 ```
 trained_models/
-├── model1.h5
+  model1.h5
-├── model2.h5
+  model2.h5
   ...
-├── model12.h5
+  model12.h5
+  README.md
 ```

 ## Optional data augmentation